 Pretty much spent the day getting from Lynton to Christchurch in the most roundabout way possible.
 Although actually, it could have been even more roundabout if we’d listened to the ticket guy on the first train.
 Luckily, we didn’t.
 But still, we got on the wrong train and had to backtrack although the good news is, we picked up some train tips along the way.
 Most important one?
 Ask the conductors for the best way to get someplace.

-Eventually, we arrived to a downpour in Christchurch, but walked from the station to the High Street anyway as what’s one more day of getting wet?
-We’re here to visit our SWCP walking partner, Susanne, who unfortunately couldn’t make it this year.
+Eventually, we arrived to a downpour in Christchurch and walked from the station to the High Street anyway as what’s one more day of getting wet?
+We’re here to visit our SWCP walking partner, Susanne, who unfortunately couldn’t make it hiking this year.